pxc/gitbook/text/13_Rebasing/0_ Rebasing.markdown

 In the process of the rebase, it may discover conflicts.
-In that case it will stop and allow you to fix the conflicts; after fixing conflicts, use "git-add" to update the index with those contents, and then, instead of running git-commit, just run
+In that case it will stop and allow you to fix the conflicts; after fixing conflicts, use `git-add` to update the index with those contents, and then, instead of running `git-commit`, just run

     $ git rebase --continue

-and git will continue applying the rest of the patches.
+and Git will continue applying the rest of the patches.

 At any point you may use the `--abort` option to abort this process and return mywork to the state it had before you started the rebase:

     $ git rebase --abort

 [gitcast:c7-rebase]("GitCast #7: Rebasing")